-Memorial Sloan Kettering is constructing a major new outpatient surgery center — the Josie Robertson Surgery Center — located at 1133 York Avenue, on the Upper East Side of Manhattan.
+Memorial Sloan Kettering sets a new standard for outpatient cancer surgery with the opening of the Josie Robertson Surgery Center (JRSC), the first-of-its-kind freestanding facility on Manhattan’s Upper East Side.

-The Josie Robertson Surgery Center will include 12 operating rooms equipped to provide technologically sophisticated outpatient surgical care.
-Patients who are treated at the new center will recover in an environment specially designed for those who need to stay for only a short time and do not require inpatient hospitalization — resulting in greater patient convenience and satisfaction, as well as reduced costs through more-efficient delivery of care.
+Patients who are treated at the JRSC will recover in an environment specially designed for those who need to stay for only a short time and who do not require inpatient hospitalization.
+This will result in greater patient convenience and satisfaction, as well as reduced costs through more-efficient delivery of care.

 The JRSC is designed to keep our patients and their families as relaxed and comfortable as possible, with uniquely planned spaces that provide much-needed respite and support.
 Our waiting area includes a café, beautiful artwork, abundant natural light, and sweeping views of the East River.